askie/mqtt-cordova/README.md

 	username:"",
 	password:"",
 	debug:true/false,
-	success:function(data){},
-	error:function(data){}
+	success:function (data){},
+	error:function (data){}
 });
 ```

 ## Building

 This plugin makes use of the Android Service lib org.eclipse.paho.android.service.
-An App which uses this service must include the appropriate Service tag in its manifest - e.g.
+An App which uses this service must
+include the appropriate service tag in its manifest - e.g.

 	<!-- Mqtt Service -->
 	<service android:name="org.eclipse.paho.android.service.MqttService" />

+This might be added by Cordova automatically.

 Created and maintained by Arcoiris Labs